andrewhuang427/WashU-Athletics-Demographics/README.md

 - Create REST endpoint for accessing all athletes `localhost:5000/athletes`
 - Create React APP
 - Import map into react app: Google Maps API: Open Street Map

+### Notes
+- Originally tried creating the front end using NextJS (ended up running into bugs with React Leaflet -> not created with considerations for server side rendering)
+- Switched to Create-react-app as a result

 ### Resources